ITheP/Arksplorer/docs/index.md

 ## Support or Contact

-Best way to shout if you have any problems is to go to our facebook page above and ask there.
-If you want to use this, but it isn't set up on your server, then talk to your server administrator, and get them to sort things out first.
+If you want to use Arksplorer, but it isn't set up on your server, then talk to your server administrator, and get them to sort things out first.

+Best way to shout us if you have any problems is to go to our [facebook page](https://facebook.com/arksplorer)ve and ask there.

-Please remember this is a free/spare time project, so any requests/etc. we will do when we get the chance :)
+Please remember this is a free/spare time project, so any requests/etc. we are able to do will get done when we get the chance :)